Mamestagram/mamestagram-pp-py/README.md

 pip install git+https://github.com/Mamestagram/mamestagram-pp-py
 ```

+## mamestagram-pp-pyとは
-Difficulty and performance calculation for all [osu!](https://osu.ppy.sh/) modes.
+Difficulty and performance calculation for all [osu!](https://osu.ppy.sh/) modes for mamestagram.

 This is a python binding to the Rust library [rosu-pp](https://github.com/MaxOhn/rosu-pp) which was bootstrapped through [PyO3](https://github.com/PyO3/PyO3).
 Since all the heavy lifting is done by Rust, rosu-pp-py comes with a very fast performance.